 Best Inexpensive Dog Food (budget picks)

-Finding the right dog food for your canine companion is important.
+Finding the best dog food for your canine companion is important.
 They need a balanced diet filled with high-quality ingredients to stay healthy.
 While most people often associate a high price tag with better quality, that's not always the case.

 There's plenty of cheaper foods with great ingredients out there.
 On the same token, there are a number of overpriced formulas stuffed with fillers and byproducts.

 Providing your pooch with the best food possible doesn't have to break the bank.
 The key to finding a good bargain is to know what you're looking for.
-It's important to know what constitutes a good kibble and what types of things you should avoid.
+It's important to know what constitutes a good kibble and what types of ingredients you should avoid.

 5 of the Best Budget Dry Dog Foods